Hopping on here to say HEY, miss you, and figure I can give an update on some life things. Bare with me while I find my groove blogging again.

 I’ve connected more with my friends and family during this time.
 Probably because we can’t do anything else under quarantine besides hit each other up out of boredom and talk about our problems + world problems.
 I definitely appreciate the raw, charged conversations that often leave me feeling vulnerable but satisfied afterwards.

 I also semi love the abundance of TIME that we now have.
 Although time feels stretched out under the Q and can make me a wee bit complacent, I’m glad that I’m getting time back in terms of what would’ve cost me in commute, idleness at work, unnecessary meetings, etc. I like that I can tend to personal things when there’s down time while working from home.
-So far, I’m committing to study for the CPA, I’m reading more, I’m being more active…and hopefully I’ll be blogging more.
+So far, I’m reading more, I’m being more active…and hopefully I’ll be blogging more.
 The office remains closed for the rest of 2020.
 Now, when is the golden nugget business idea going to hit me?!

 Another extremely positive outcome of shelter-in-place (SIP) has got to be my investment portfolio/ saving$.
-Not to brag (or to humbly brag…), but my total net worth pretty much doubled from beginning of SIP (mid-March) to present.
+My total net worth pretty much doubled from beginning of SIP (mid-March) to present.
 And no, not from just $20 to $40; a sizable chunk personally!
 All the things that the pandemic disallowed us to do— eat out, enjoy entertainment, travel— in turn, lowered my spending and allowed my nest egg to grow.
 Plus the fact that I put money in the market when it was low.
 Low and behold, the market rises again.
 I would think that anyone who kept investing during this recent downturn saw substantial returns as well, so YAY.

 I use Personal Capital to track all my accounts, spending, budget, investments, etc. Have been using it for almost 5 years now and love it.